About

 I’m a writer, teacher and campaigner based in Bristol.
 I’m represented by Harriet Moore at Aitken Alexander Associates.

 Writing: My first book, Intervals (2024), explores end-of-life choice, care and creativity under austerity.
 Intervals won the Fitzcarraldo Edition Essay Prize and the Bread and Roses Prize, was longlisted for the Women’s Prize for Non-Fiction, and shortlisted for the National Book Critics Circle Award.
-My writing has also appeared in the Observer, LitHub, Vittles and is forthcoming in Parapraxis.
-In 2025, I received an Arts Council Developing Your Creative Practice grant for work towards Living Arrangements, my first novel.
+My writing has also appeared in the Observer, LitHub, Vittles, Parapraxis and is forthcoming in Tolka.
+I’m currently working on my first novel, Living Arrangements, which has been supported by an Arts Council DYCP award and a K Blundell Trust grant.

 Teaching: I teach Creative Non-Fiction for Faber Academy, will be a guest speaker at an Arvon retreat in 2026, and have offered mentoring through the Wellcome Collection’s Creative Non-Fiction Award.
 I occasionally deliver workshops and guest lectures, most recently on the ‘Poetics of Care’, at the Royal College of Arts.